ezrahall1/aws-bash-script/README.md

 <h2>Program walk-through:</h2>
 <H3>Step 1 - Creating EC2 instance</H3>

-Once I logged into my AWS account, I clicked on services and navigate to EC2.
+Once I logged into my AWS account, I clicked on services and navigated to EC2.
 From there I entered the name of the EC2 instanc and select Amazon Linux.
 In the network settings section I left "allow SSH traffic from" ticked as well as leaving the rest of the seeting as defualt ad clicking launch instance.